 Because the fifth card, the Ace is a higher ranking than a Ten.
-THREE OF A KIND then you have a set with
+THREE OF A KIND and the board is then you have a set with

 Three cards of the same rank is known as "three of a kind" - sometimes known as "trips" or "a set", depending on the precise formation of the hand.
 You have a set when your hole cards contain a pair and one of the community cards is of the same rank.
 If you have